Check Point Full Disk Encryption can be installed on the following operating systems:

 No, email will not be encrypted using full disk encryption.
 Please take special care when emailing sensitive and confidential information, and refer to Dr. Berk's memo on security of portable devices and media.

-If you have any questions or concerns, please contact your local IT support representative or the IT Center at 275-2000.
+If you have any questions or concerns, please contact your local IT support staff or the University IT Help Desk at 275-2000.